Questival Planning Tips

 Tip four: Print and highlight the list.

 After we sorted by geography, we printed out copies of the list to carry with us.
 Constantly sorting through the app to find things became tedious.
-We highlighted items that carried that most points which also appealed to us as the most fun or the most important.
+We highlighted items that carried the most points which also appealed to us as the most fun or the most important.
 We then tried to do those items first when we were in the geography of that item.

 Tip five: Have a camping plan.